algolia/algoliasearch-laravel/README.md

 }
 ```

-You can then do a save the settings to algolia using the setSetting method
+You can propagate (save) the settings to algolia using the `setSetting` method:

 ```php
 Contact::setSettings();